-This budget provides for the annual operation of the municipality in 2021 based on a 3.03% increase for core operations, resource requests and non-discretionary costs to both maintain and enhance services over 2020 service levels, 1.83% for capital funding, 1.02% for Police Board and a decrease of 0.12% for the Greater Victoria Public Library.
+This budget provides for the annual operation of the municipality in 2021 based on a 1.80% increase for core operations and non-discretionary costs to maintain 2020 service levels, 1.83% for capital funding, 1.02% for Police Board and a decrease of 0.12% for the Greater Victoria Public Library.

-This tax revenue funds the net cost to maintain services at 2020 levels, fund resource requests that address Saanich's strategic plans and continues past practice of gradually increasing tax funded capital programs to address any funding deficits.
+This tax revenue funds the net cost to maintain services at 2020 levels and continues past practice of gradually increasing tax funded capital programs to address any funding deficits.